Sack of Manfredonia: Giacoma Beccarini

 Engraving of Zafire Hatun published in a 1707 edition of the Theatrum Europaeum.
 Zafire is sometimes identified as Giacoma Beccarini, abducted as a girl from Manfredonia in 1620, but this claim is disputed and unlikely.

-The story of Giacoma Beccarini, (Note: The girl's first name is sometimes given as Giacoma Rosa or Giacometta, and her surname is sometimes given as Beccarini or Beccarino.) one of the girls reportedly enslaved during the sacking, has remained a part of Manfredonia's collective memory, and tradition conflates her with Zafire Hatun, a concubine of the Ottoman sultan and the mother of Domenico Ottomano.
+The story of Giacoma Beccarini, (Note: The girl's first name is sometimes given as Giacoma Rosa or Giacometta, and her surname is sometimes given as Beccarini or Beccarino.) one of the girls reportedly enslaved during the sacking, has remained a part of Manfredonia's collective memory, and tradition conflates her with Zafire Hatun, a concubine of Sultan Ibrahim and the mother of Domenico Ottomano.
 Beccarini is not mentioned in the earliest accounts of the sack, and the oldest known versions of her story are found in the works of Cavaglieri and Sarnelli published in 1680.
 Cavaglieri wrote that after Beccarini was abducted, she became a sultana and gave birth to a son who later converted to Christianity and became a Dominican friar, while Sarnelli went into more detail and stated that at the time of the sack, Beccarini was a 7 or 8-year-old girl from a Sienese noble family who had been staying at the convent of the nuns of Santa Chiara.
 She was captured after being left behind by the nuns when they fled to the castle, and after being taken to Constantinople she was gifted to the sultan and entered the seraglio.
 Sarnelli wrote that after she converted to Islam and gave birth to the sultan's son, a ship they were on was captured by the Hospitallers during a naval battle in 1644 and they were taken to Malta, where her son converted and changed his name from Osman to Domenico Ottomano.
 Some versions of the story state that Beccarini was the orphaned daughter of a Spanish officer and that in captivity her name was changed to Bassebà.
 Different versions of the story contradict one another regarding whether she converted back to Christianity while in Malta or whether she remained a Muslim.